CHIN 2006 - Chinese Literature & Media for Chinese Speakers

 General Course Information

 By the end of the course students will have acquired a further knowledge of literature, media and Chinese thought.
-It is anticipated that the students will have had their communication skills consolidated, and their writing styles, analytical and critical abilities significantly improved.
+It is anticipated that the students will have their communication skills consolidated, and their writing styles, analytical and critical-thinking abilities significantly improved.

 Course Coordinator: Dr Chi-Ni William Wang

 The full timetable of all activities for this course can be accessed from Course Planner.